mgechev/angular-seed/README.md

 npm start -- --app bar
 ```

-_Does not rely on any global dependencies._
+_Does not rely on any global dependencies, except Java for the production build._

 # Table of Content